 Regions: We are particularly keen to meet international training needs in the regions.
 Please do contact your regional representative or any member of ELA’s International Committee if you have suggestions.

 Joining the International Committee

 We frequently receive enquiries about joining the International Committee.
 Committee membership is open to all ELA members (including associate members), save that the elected Chair must be a full member.
 We do not revisit membership very often because of the time involved in trying to deal with applications fairly.
 We normally notify all ELA members of our intention to revisit membership via ELA’s e-bulletins so that all interested ELA members have an opportunity to be considered for membership.
 The Chair is elected every other year (as other Committee chairs).
-The next elections for Chair will be held in early 2016.
+In May 2020 the Committee added 5 new members.

 Comments and suggestions

 Please do email comments and suggestions to the Committee Chair or any member of the Committee.
 We appreciate feedback and want to hear about your needs and things we could do better.
 Please do fill in feedback forms when you attend our training sessions – written comments are particularly helpful in informing our efforts at improvement.
 We are your Committee – please tell us what you want.

 - Chair: Kathleen Healy, Freshfields Bruckhaus Deringer LLP

 - Emily Chalkley, Charles Russell Speechlys LLP

 - Henry Clinton-Davis, Arnold & Porter (UK) LLP

 - Rebecca Emmett, Rebecca Emmett Employment Law